 Nearly three-quarters of respondents to this week’s RBJ Daily Report Snap Poll are personally worried about the threat of a terrorist attack, and 29 percent report being very worried.

 The final Regulation Crowdfunding rules seem to achieve the right balance.

 Let's end turf battles that squelch our region's growth|

 Collaboratively, we must do a better job of promoting our strengths and assets.

 More From RBJ

-- Check out this week's Seen page.
-You might recognize someone ... maybe yourself!Hattie Bryant hosts Small Business School.
+- A $15 minimum wage for New York is uncharted territory.Hattie Bryant hosts Small Business School.
 Daily videos educate you on small business operations.

 - See the best bets for things to do this week in Rochester.
 Plus, the complete Explore listings.Rick Woodson - 1940-2013.
 Learn about the life and career of RBJ's longtime, award-winning columnist.